 - Log into PHPMyAdmin.

-Within here, you will see plenty of information on the particular queries that are being executed
+Within here, you will see plenty of information on the particular queries that are being executed.
+You can also kill database processes.

 If you would like more information on your MySQL queries, our support team will be happy to assist you via a support ticket.